Skip the Tailor: Learn How to Hem Your Own Pants

 The blind hem stitch means that you have a beautiful hemmed pant with no stitches showing on the outside!

-How to Hem pants with a Sewing Machine
+How to hem a pair of pants with a sewing machine

-If you are planning to sew the hem with a sewing machine, you should still measure, cut, press, and pin the hem the same way as I showed you before.
+If you are planning to sew the hem with a sewing machine, you should still measure, cut, press, and pin the hem using the instructions I showed you before.
+Once that’s done, here’s how to use your machine:

 If you are using a sewing machine to hem pants, the sewing part takes less than a minute!